syedgithub12345/Week-1/README.md

 ## Week 1 Summary

 ### Tasks Completed:
-- **Data Loading & Preprocessing**: Images were loaded and preprocessed from the provided dataset.
+- **✅Data Loading & Preprocessing**: Images were loaded and preprocessed from the provided dataset.
-- **Data Visualization**: Visualized the distribution of waste categories (Organic vs Recyclable) in the dataset.
+- **✅Data Visualization**: Visualized the distribution of waste categories (Organic vs Recyclable) in the dataset.
-- **Model Setup**: Set up the initial stages for building a Convolutional Neural Network (CNN) for image classification.
+- **✅Model Setup**: Set up the initial stages for building a Convolutional Neural Network (CNN) for image classification.

 ---
 ## Week 2 Summary